andrewmouldon/parameter-golf/records/track_non_record_16mb/2026-03-28_ASQU/README.md

 ### Beta Analysis
 Empirically, we observe that the mean value of β typically converges to roughly around 0.5 (though this also depends significantly on the initialization of beta), which helps explain the effectiveness of fixed-slope asymmetric activations such as LeakyReLU².

 However, there is substantial variation across channels: some β values become moderately negative, while others grow larger than 1.
-This suggests that while a global slope is a strong baseline, different features benefit from distinct activation behaviors that a global, fixed parameterization cannot capture.
+This suggests that while a global slope can be a strong baseline, different features benefit from distinct activation behaviors that a global, fixed parameterization cannot capture.

 ### Learned Exponent